Rob Porter: Personal life

 In 2003, Porter married Colbie Holderness in Oxford, England, where he was a graduate student; they filed jointly for divorce in Massachusetts in 2008 citing irreconcilable differences.
 In 2009, he married Jennifer Willoughby in Cambridge, Massachusetts; Porter filed for divorce from Willoughby in Virginia in 2013.
-In February 2018, Willoughby and Holderness made allegations in an online British tabloid, DailyMail.com, that Porter had been “abusive” during their marriages.
+In February 2018, Willoughby and Holderness made allegations in an online British tabloid, DailyMail.com, that Porter had been abusive during their marriages.
 Both Willoughby and Holderness authored opinion pieces linking their allegations to political criticisms of the Trump administration.
 The story produced significant media coverage given scrutiny of the Trump White House.
 While various outlets published a photo of Holderness with a black eye that she said she took to document alleged abuse; she later admitted that this claim was false and that in fact Porter had taken the photo.

-Porter denied his ex-wives' claims but resigned from his position at the White House on February 7, 2018, stating, “These outrageous allegations are simply false….I have been transparent and truthful about these vile claims, but I will not further engage publicly with a coordinated smear campaign.”
+Porter denied his ex-wives' claims but resigned from his position at the White House on February 7, 2018, stating, "These outrageous allegations are simply false....
+I have been transparent and truthful about these vile claims, but I will not further engage publicly with a coordinated smear campaign."
 Asked by reporters two days after Porter's resignation, President Donald Trump commented, "He said very strongly yesterday that he's innocent so you have to talk to him about that, but we absolutely wish him well, he did a very good job when he was at the White House."
-Willoughby stated "I don't want to be married to him….But I definitely want him in the White House and the position he is in.
+Willoughby stated "I don't want to be married to him … But I definitely want him in the White House and the position he is in.
 I think his integrity and ability to do his job is impeccable."

-Porter had been dating White House Director of Communications Hope Hicks at the time of his resignation in 2018.

 The Washington Post reported that White House counsel Don McGahn had known since January 2017 about allegations Porter's ex-wives made to the FBI, and that Chief of Staff John F. Kelly had known about the allegations since October 2017.
 Post reporter Aaron Blake wrote that this development made the allegations a "full-blown scandal".

-Kelly confirmed that Porter's background check had been completed by the FBI, as had been suggested by bureau director, Christopher Wray, but described the tabloid media claims against Porter as “new allegations” not originally included in the FBI background report.
+Kelly confirmed that Porter's background check had been completed by the FBI, as had been suggested by bureau director, Christopher Wray, but described the tabloid media claims against Porter as "new allegations" not originally included in the FBI background report.

+Porter had been dating White House Director of Communications Hope Hicks at the time of his resignation in 2018.